-For a generation, Juniper Communities has created a strong environment for ambitious young women who want to “do well while doing good” and the same factors that have helped women of all ages thrive at Juniper have been especially beneficial for those just launching their careers.
+For a generation, Juniper Communities has created a strong environment for ambitious young women in leadership who want to “do well while doing good” and the same factors that have helped women of all ages thrive at Juniper have been especially beneficial for those just launching their careers.

 Two of the most important ingredients are active mentoring and a non-judgmental willingness to listen to left- of-center concepts, from any level of the corporate hierarchy.
 Young leaders also site a readiness to let them implement new ideas, and a commitment to transparency, which gives team members at all levels the information they need to do their jobs.

 In this article, the last (for now) of several celebrating the role of women in leadership at Juniper, we focus on two young leaders on the rise.
 Pennsylvania-based Katie Kensinger and Erin McDermott are two fast-rising team members who’ve benefited from the guidance and constructive criticism of Anne Campbell, former Executive Director of Juniper Village at Brookline, State College, PA and now National Director of Special Projects.
 Meanwhile, Katie is helping guide Erin’s career.

 What emerges is an environment that celebrates risk-takers, aspiring leaders with inventive ideas who are willing to work hard to achieve their visions.
 Equally important, it’s a culture that understands the importance of permitting team members to fail, learn, reboot and start again rather than celebrating middle-of-the-road “perfection.”

 Now in her third year with Juniper, Katie Kensinger grew up in a small town, Martinsburg, PA, surrounded by cornfields, attended a small college (with lots of leadership opportunities), majored in marketing and planned on a career in arts administration in New York City.
 After college a great opportunity – handling marketing for a hometown bank – fell into her lap and she returned home.